Light And Shadow: Psychology And Jung's Insights Into Personality

 The Dark Side

-Repression of the Shadow
+Repression Of The Shadow

 Some aspects of the shadow are a product of evolution.
 As discussed previously, the shadow can be compared to the id, the animalistic part of ourselves that is solely concerned with instant gratification without regard for consequence.
-Because of the way that we have evolved into societies with social contracts and mores, we have had to repress certain parts of our innate desires.
+Because of how we have evolved into societies with social contracts and mores, we have had to repress certain parts of our innate desires.
 For example, all humans have the animalistic urge to have sex.
 While we technically can satisfy these needs whenever and wherever we want, we have evolved into societies with rules we follow.
 People do not simply strip in the middle of the street and have sex the second they have the urge.
 We have learned to abide by certain morals and contracts, repressing our shadow from satisfying its needs.
-Children are more in alignment with their shadow, as they are constantly in the process of learning how to adhere to social norms, rather than simply listen to their shadow and fulfill all desires.
+Children are more in alignment with their shadow, as they are constantly in the process of learning how to adhere to social norms rather than listen to their shadow and fulfill all desires.
 At a young age, we are trained to repress the expression of certain behaviors that are not socially acceptable or appropriate, moving them into the dark unconscious.

-In order to ensure you don't remain a victim of your shadow, we need to acknowledge and accept our shadow (dark) qualities, bringing them forward to the light, to our consciousness.
+To ensure you don't remain a victim of your shadow, we need to acknowledge and accept our shadow (dark) qualities, bringing them forward to the light, to our consciousness.
 To do this, we must find ways to integrate our darkness with our existing conscious (light) lives.
 Here, the light and shadow become one, co-existing, aware of one another, complete.
 Wholeness is made of both light and dark, good and evil, so both deserve a place in the conscious world.